 What Does the Bible Say About Tithing in Ten Steps

-Consider ways to let go unnecessarily luxuries to put tithing first.
+- Consider ways to let go of unnecessary luxuries to put tithing first.

 Quotes on Tithing